Tiasha001/rag_qa_project/readme.md

 1. create a virtual environment with python
 2. install the packages inside the env `pip install -r requirements.txt`
 3. change the input file name and openai key in the .env file
+4. run chroma on a different terminal. `chroma run --path /db_path`
-4. run process.py `python process.py`
+5. then run process.py `python process.py`

 ## EXAMPLE